 Degenerative joint disease is the most common reason for joint pain over the long term, as it often is a symptom of various other issues, including those listed above – and including old age.
 In a nutshell, osteoarthritis happens when the cartilage breaks down, and the bones become exposed.
 The condition is progressive – it will continually get worse over time.

 Depending on the age of the dog and the severity of the condition, there are treatments available to alleviate pain, including medication and even surgery.
 Though surgery is not common, emerging technologies are help vets to treat the condition through surgical measures more frequently.
+There is a lot of information on our blog about dog arthritis including dog arthritis symptoms, treatment, and medication options.

 This tick-borne disease affects both humans and dogs.
 Lyme disease is most often contracted though deer ticks biting dogs and spreading the virus.
 Deer ticks are found in small numbers in various parts of the United States, but the majority of them are concentrated in the northeast from the Carolinas through southern Maine.